 How Much Does a License Bond Cost?

-Each license bond offers protection up to a certain dollar amount, known as the total bond amount.
-Total bond amounts will vary largely, depending on the industry, the size of the business, and the state which requires the bond.
+Each license bond offers protection up to a certain dollar amount, known as the total bond amount, or bond value.
+Total bond amounts will vary significantly, depending on the industry, the size of the business, and the state laws regarding the type of necessary bond.

 Premiums—or what the bonded entity must pay to get a license bond—also vary based on several factors.
 The most important factor is the applicant’s credit score.
 A premium is a certain percentage of the total bond amount required, calculated on a case-by-case basis.
-Here’s one example, using the cost of a contractor license bond in California.

-Can You Get a License and Permit Bond with Bad Credit?
+Can I Get a License and Permit Bond with Bad Credit?